tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/before/exercises.md

 * Complete the first four levels of [Try Ruby](http://tryruby.org/).
 * Complete [Codecademy's Ruby track](http://www.codecademy.com/tracks/ruby) through "Arrays and Hashes."

+You guessed it.
+There's WAY more to Ruby than this, and if you've done other tutorials, that's great.
+We just want to make sure that you have some exposure in advance.

 ### Topic 4: The Command Line

 It's time now to go beyond the work of programming and talk about the tools that make it possible for us to program.
-I apologize, but although this is fundamental to what we do, it's going to get a bit more technical.

 The command line is an interface to the internals of your computer, as opposed to the graphical user interface (GUI) that we commonly use.
 We will be using the command line extensively in our class, but the point of this prework is not to be an expert, just to start to get comfortable.